From Startup to Scaleup: Tips for Sustaining Rapid Growth

 To achieve this growth, scaleups typically require significant investment and often need to develop new processes and infrastructure to support their expanding operations.

 Stay True to Your Brand

-As a company, your brand identity should be the root of all behaviors and actions that come out of your organization.
-As you grow, it can become increasingly challenging to stay true to your brand identity, but you must do.
-As a startup still trying to establish yourself, it is essential that you stay aligned with this brand, as it helps customers get a sense of who you are.
+As a company, your brand identity should be the root of all behaviors and actions of your organization.
+Staying true to your brand identity can become increasingly challenging as you grow, but you must do it.
+As a startup still trying to establish yourself, you must stay aligned with this brand, as it helps customers understand who you are.

 That said, it can be easy to get side-tracked by a growth spurt and stray from your brand identity.
-The faster your startup grows, the faster you will have to make big decisions.
+The faster your startup grows, the faster you must make big decisions.
 But it's important to remember that with every decision you make, you must stay aligned with your brand and initial goals.